We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Is it OK to take yeast infection medication without getting a test from a doctor first?

 However, in cases of a severe infection, it’s best to consult with a doctor.
+Not all itches or discharges are from yeast infections.

 As with any infection you may be experiencing, it’s best to consult with a doctor to confirm a diagnosis and receive treatment in a timely manner.